M13E-LAB/AgenticSystem1/README.md

 # 🚀 Multi-Agent Research Assistant - Full Stack Application

-Une application full-stack complète avec interface web moderne pour un système multi-agents de recherche et création de briefings intelligents.
+A complete full-stack application with modern web interface for a multi-agent research system that creates intelligent briefings.

-## 📋 Vue d'ensemble
+## 📋 Overview

-Ce système utilise **5 agents spécialisés** orchestrés par LangGraph pour produire des briefings de recherche professionnels avec citations et validation humaine.
+This system uses **5 specialized agents** orchestrated by LangGraph to produce professional research briefings with citations and human validation.

 ### 🎯 Architecture